 About the Dietetic Internship Program

-(2024-2025 intern class): The internship will remain full time but will be reduced to an 8-month program, starting in September 2024.
+This internship is a full-time, eight-month-long program, starting in September on a yearly basis.
 It will provide approximately 1,280 supervised practice hours.
-We will continue to have a strong clinical focus, providing 24 weeks of clinical rotations (both inpatient and outpatient rotations at UKH in a variety of populations ranging from pediatrics to geriatric), 4 weeks of food service management and 4 weeks of a rural health community rotation.
-Supervised practice experiences will continue to be designed to provide a progression from the first week general orientation and direct supervision to working independently with little supervision based on a program of timely and routine feedback on performance.
-The program is fast-paced and rigorous requiring additional time outside of scheduled work hours to complete projects, homework, etc. Additionally, this internship requires strong time management and organizational skills, excellent study skills, and an elevated level of commitment to the education process.
+We provide a strong clinical focus, including 24 weeks of clinical rotations (both inpatient and outpatient rotations in a variety of populations ranging from pediatrics to geriatrics), four weeks of food service management, and four weeks of a rural health community rotation.
+Supervised practice experiences are designed to provide progression from the first-week general orientation and direct supervision to working independently with little supervision, based on a program of timely and routine feedback on performance.
+The program is fast-paced and rigorous, requiring additional time outside of scheduled work hours to complete projects, homework, etc. Additionally, this internship requires strong time management and organizational skills, excellent study skills, and an elevated level of commitment to the education process.

-(2024-2025 intern class) The program will aim to accept three interns during the spring match.
+The program will aim to accept three interns during the spring application timeline.

 Program Mission